tinx/ansible-role-bind/README.md

 	      - 192.168.40.1

-In what appears to be a miraculously fortunate twist of fate, this is also the exact format of the `zones` part of the return value of this role.
-Consider using Ansible's `register:` when configuring the master server and using the return value to configure the slaves. (see example below)
+In what appears to be a miraculously fortunate twist of fate, this is also the exact format of the `primary_zones` fact set by this role when run on a master.
+Consider configuring the master server and using the reported fact to configure the slaves. (see example below)

 Dependencies
 ------------